vladovarga/epso-cron/README.md

+**!!!
+This branch now just serves as an archive for the code in the form as it was deployed on Heroku !!!**

 # EPSO cron
 Cron job that checks regularly the EPSO website for new job opportunities and emails you if something new appears...